jdereg/json-io/user-guide-readOptions.md

 Aliasing is used to turn long java package names to simple class names, e.g. `java.util.ArrayList` becomes `ArrayList` in the JSON.
 By default, `json-io` has most of the common JDK classes aliased to make the JSON content smaller.
 You can add additional aliases for classes in your program.

+An alternative to using this API is to place your own `aliases.txt` file in the class path. `json-io` ships with a pretty extensive list - you can supply your own [aliases.txt](/src/main/resources/config/aliases.txt) file instead of the one shipped with `json-io.`
 >#### `String` getTypeNameAlias(`String typeName`)
 >- [ ] Pass in a String class name, and it will return the alias for it, or it will return the same string you passed in (non-aliased).